Momentum Guidance: Plug-and-Play Guidance for Flow Models: Additional Experiment Results

-\paragraph{Qualitative Results on ImageNet-256.} Figures~\ref{fig:imagenet-class248-class278} and \ref{fig:imagenet-class817-class296} provide qualitative comparisons between the standard CFG baseline and our MG method on ImageNet-256.
-All samples are generated with 32 Euler steps \((\text{NFE}=32)\) and a fixed CFG scale of 1.5.
-For MG, we set \(\alpha \!=\!
-1.0\) and \(\beta\! = \!
-0.6\), and apply momentum guidance over the interval \([0.1, 0.7]\).
-Across classes, MG alleviates common artifacts observed in the baseline, such as structural inconsistencies (e.g., missing animal parts or deformed object geometry) and overly smooth or blurry facial regions—while maintaining the global composition and the natural diversity characteristic of moderate CFG.
+\paragraph{Qualitative Results on ImageNet-256.} Figures~\ref{fig:imagenet-class248-class278} and~\ref{fig:imagenet-class817-class296} compare standard CFG with MG on ImageNet-256.
+All samples use 32 Euler steps and CFG \(=1.5\); MG uses \(\alpha=1.0\), \(\beta=0.6\), and interval \(t\in[0.1,0.7]\).
+Across classes, MG reduces structural artifacts and overly smooth local regions while preserving the global composition and the diversity expected from moderate CFG\@.

-\paragraph{Qualitative Results on FLUX.1-dev.} Figures~\ref{fig:FLUX-CFG1p5cmp}, \ref{fig:FLUX-CFG2p5cmp}, and \ref{fig:FLUX-CFG3p5cmp} show qualitative comparisons on FLUX.1-dev~\citep{flux2024} across three CFG scales.
-All samples are generated with 50 sampling steps \((\text{NFE}\!=\!50)\) using the default shifted time discretization.
-At low CFG (e.g., \(1.5\)), the baseline frequently produces images with blurred backgrounds and weakened local structure.
-With MG \((\alpha\!=\!1.5, \beta\!=\!0.6)\) applied over \(t\in[0.1,0.7]\), textures become noticeably sharper and the spatial layout remains more coherent.
+\paragraph{Qualitative Results on FLUX.1-dev.} Figures~\ref{fig:FLUX-CFG1p5cmp},~\ref{fig:FLUX-CFG2p5cmp}, and~\ref{fig:FLUX-CFG3p5cmp} compare FLUX.1-dev~\citep{flux2024} samples across three CFG scales.
+All samples use 50 sampling steps with the default shifted time discretization.
+At low CFG, MG sharpens textures and local structures that are often blurred by the baseline.
+At moderate and high CFG, MG mainly stabilizes high-frequency details, shading, and object geometry, reducing the artifacts that can appear when CFG is already strong.

-At moderate and high CFG levels (\(2.5\) and \(3.5\)), the baseline can introduce oversharpened artifacts, unstable high-frequency details, or inconsistent shading.
-In these settings, using MG with \(\alpha=0.5\) and \(\beta=0.6\) over the interval \(t\in[0.05,0.7]\) effectively suppresses these instabilities while preserving the intended global structure and appearance.